ejnnr/web-chess/README.md

 web-chess
 ================

-A web implementation of a chess database program like Scid.
+A web implementation of a chess database program like SCID.

 Setting it up on your local machine
 ==========================================